-This report is not subject to external audit, with the exception of any disclosures that are equivalent to those made in the 2023 Financial Statements, which adhere to International Financial Reporting Standards as adopted by the European Union (EU IFRS).
-However, this report has undergone comprehensive internal review as outlined in the Pillar 3 Disclosures Policy.
-This report has been approved by the ESG Committee.
+This report is not subject to external audit, however, this report has undergone comprehensive internal review as outlined in the Bank's Pillar 3 Disclosures Policy.
+This report has been reviewed by the Chief Risk Officer and Audit Committee and approved by the ESG Committee.
 The Committee is satisfied that these Additional Regulatory Disclosures are adequate and such disclosures present a fair and accurate picture of the Group's risk profile.
 The risk management systems put in place are considered as adequate given the Group's risk profile and business strategy.
-The Board and Committee are aware that risks stemming from environmental and social factors evolve over time given changes in technology, policy framework, business environment, stakeholder preferences and changes in the physical environment itself.
+The Committee are aware that risks stemming from environmental and social factors evolve over time given changes in technology, policy framework, business environment, stakeholder preferences and changes in the physical environment itself.